kkots/ggxrd_hitbox_overlay_2211/README.md

 Each player and entity has an origin point which is shown as a black-white cross on the ground between their feet.
 When players jump, the origin point tracks their location.
 Origin points play a key role in throw hit detection.

+### Blue - Rejection boxes

+When a Blitz Shield meets a projectile it displays a square blue box around the rejecting player, and if the opponent's origin point is within that box the opponent enters rejected state.
+The box does not show when rejecting normal, melee attacks because those cause rejection no matter the distance.
+Pushboxes and their sizes do not affect the distance check in any way, i.e. only the X and Y distances between the players' origin points are checked.

 ### Blue - Throw boxes

 When a player does a throw he displays a throw box in blue color.
 Throw boxes are usually only active for one frame (that's when they display semi-transparent).
 This period is so brief throw boxes have to show for a few extra frames, but during those frames they're no longer active and so they display fully transparent (outline only).